 (Zhōumò tāmen wǎng wǎng qù kàn diànyǐng.)

-3、常常(cháng cháng) can be used for past, present or future events. 往往(wǎng wǎng) is most commonly used for past events, can be used for present events, but cannot be used for those set in the future.
-For example:
+3、You can use 常常(cháng cháng) to describe events that have happened, are happening or will happen frequently.
+On the other hand, 往往(wǎng wǎng) is mostly used for describing past events, although it can be used for present events.
+It cannot be used for events that are set in the future.

 When I was young, Mom often used to tell me stories.

 (Wǒ xiǎo shíhòu, māma cháng cháng gěi wǒ jiǎng gùshì.)

 The manager often gets to the company half an hour early.